DuncanC04/Blackjack/README.md

 # Python Blackjack
-Projects From Intro CS Class
+Projects From Intro CS Class - Missing the images for each card to run